Don’t scare off potential prospects with boring email subject lines.

 Personalized Subject Lines

 The worst kinds of subject lines are the ones that feel automated.
-You want the prospect reading your email to think you’re an actual living, breathing human—not a bot.
+You want the prospect to think you’re a living, breathing human — not a bot.

-Just like your email template, your subject line should be personalized.
 The easiest way to do this is to use the prospect’s name.
-When sifting through a full email box, people are more likely to stop on subject lines that include their name.
-If you can’t find their name, use their company or product name.
-If you have a mutual connection with your prospect, make sure to include that as well.
+When sifting through a full email box, somebody is more likely to stop on subject lines that include their name.
+Use their company or product name if you can’t find theirs.
+If you have a mutual connection with your prospect, include that as well.

 The next way to personalize your subject line is to play into your prospect’s ego.
-Did they just publish a book?
-Launch a new website?
-Write an interesting article?
-Mention that in your subject line.
-It will make them feel important and they’ll be appreciative you did your research beforehand.
+Did they just publish a book or launch a new website?
+Did they write a blog post you found interesting?
+Mention these in your subject line.
+It will make them feel important, and they’ll appreciate that you did your research beforehand.

 Here are some examples of personalized email subject lines: